A goal without a plan is just a wish.

 – Antoine de Saint-Exupéry

-Roy Halladay was one of the greatest pictures I ever got to see.
-For almost a decade he was the absolute best picture in baseball.
+Roy Halladay was one of the greatest pitchers I ever got to see.
+For almost a decade he was the absolute best pitcher in baseball.

 Many people have written about Roy Halladay this past week.
 I wanted to share my favourite, which is from Ian Hunter of Blue Jay Hunter.
 Ian writes more from a fan’s perspective, which is exactly how I experienced Halladay’s tenure.